microsoft/pxt/docs/js/python.md

 (though it still uses compact C++-like memory layout for classes).
 Some of this have not been fully implemented or exposed to the user yet though.

-The main disadvantage are some limitations in compatibility with the full Python language.
+The disadvantage is some limitations in compatibility with the full Python language.
-The MPY parser handles the whole of Python, and thus missing features are due to things not yet implemented in the converter, or limitations of the runtime (as is to be expected on an embedded platform).
-All of these have arguably low educational value - the precise details of member lookup are of limited usefulness when explaining what a for loop is.

 The main missing feature (from both STS and MPY) is `eval`, and this one is very unlikely to ever change.